Vishalbachani12/HLF-Prereqs/README.md

 ```
 This will download all the necessary binaries of the hyperledger fabric.
 Script may take upto 30-40 Minutes depending on your internet speed.
 It will download approx **1.5GB to 2.5GB**.

-#### For Verfying the Installation of all the binaries of Hyperledger Fabric
+#### For Verifying the Installation of all the binaries of Hyperledger Fabric
 ```
 docker images
 ```